AcceleratedLinux/accelerated-linux/linux/Documentation/virt/kvm/api.rst

 can be set in the flags field to signal that the exception_has_payload, exception_payload, and exception.pending fields contain a valid state and shall be written into the VCPU.

+If KVM_CAP_X86_TRIPLE_FAULT_EVENT is enabled, KVM_VCPUEVENT_VALID_TRIPLE_FAULT
+can be set in flags field to signal that the triple_fault field contains a valid state and shall be written into the VCPU.

 ARM64:
 ^^^^^^